This article is part of The Ascender, the Highrise platform for articles and resources.

 Related: How can a leader create a vision?

-Coaches using this coaching style take a hands-on approach and seek more for a casual relationship.
-They complete the tasks of having full control over training, strategy, and goals.
+Coaches using this coaching style seek a more casual relationship.
 This coaching style works best for self-motivated clients at a career stage.

 • The coach takes a hands-off approach and allows clients to develop their own independently.